RcuDev/Rick-Morty/README.md

 * **Room**: The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.

   The library helps you create a cache of your app's data on a device that's running your app.
 This cache, which serves as your app's single source of truth, allows users to view a consistent copy of key information within your app, regardless of whether users have an internet connection.

+## Other characteristics of the project

+* Kotlin coroutines in its stable version to perform asynchronous tasks.
+* Dagger for dependency injection.
+* Retrofit with Okhttp3 for api calls.
+* Glide to load images from network.